Why Your Personal Brand is More Important Than Your Resume

 I’m an advocate for starting blogs because so many amazing things can come from them.
 For example If you want to work in social media, you should have a social media blog and social media accounts that give your audience tips and tricks on the ever-changing trends on the popular channels.
-This goes with almost any job! if you're looking to grow in the interior design industry, start a Pintrest account, have a bomb Instagram and website all with inspiration and tips.You should always small with managing and growing a few accounts for samples of your work, regardless of the industry.
+This goes with almost any job! if you're looking to grow in the interior design industry, start a Pintrest account, have a bomb Instagram and website all with inspiration and tips.You should always start small with managing and growing a few accounts for samples of your work, regardless of the industry.

 How to hire yourself

 Become a mini guru in your field and move yourself up.

 Sakita from #HashtagsandStilletos has a really good podcast called “The Sakita Method” where she says you need to choose your company instead of them choosing you.
 You can seek companies you’re interested in and give them your samples instead of applying for millions of jobs hoping to get noticed while posting nothing but pretty cocktails on Instagram.

 Make your own moves and then show them off.
 Starting a podcast, beginning a business, writing on your own blog etc are all ways to grow your personal brand.
 The amazing thing about starting all of these things is that you as the leader are growing your resume and can switch between different projects as they relate to YOU as a brand.
 I can always start other projects and have TBH as long as it runs smoothly with the personal brand I want to create for myself.
 Your projects are not you but they reflect positively or negatively on you.